apache/arrow/docs/source/python/compute.rst

    Note that when the passed values to a function are all scalars, internally each scalar is passed as an array of size 1.

-UDFs can be used with tabular data by using `dataset` API and apply a UDF function on the dataset.
+More generally, user-defined functions are usable everywhere a compute function can be referred to by its name.
+For example, they can be called on a dataset's column using :meth:`Expression._call`:

 .. code-block:: python